-Vet tech educational programs receive their accreditation from the American Veterinary Medical Association.
+Vet tech education programs receive their accreditation from the American Veterinary Medical Association.
 A veterinary technician must complete at least an associate degree in veterinary technology, but some colleges also offer a bachelor's degree.
 Vet tech programs typically include classes in radiology, nursing techniques and pre- and post-surgical care.
 You must also complete clinical rotations in animal hospitals and a practicum or internship.
 In most states, you must pass the Veterinary Technician National Exam to become credentialed or licensed as a vet tech.
 The American Association of Veterinary State Boards provides a link to each state's requirements on its website.

 Accrue Related Work Experience

 Accreditation as an emergency animal medical technician is available from the Academy of Veterinary Emergency and Critical Care Technicians and Nurses, or AVECCTN-VTS.
 (The organization formally changed its name to include nurses in January 2019).
 Accredited vet tech training and state credentialing are preliminary requirements.
 After that, you must complete at least 5,760 hours or three years of full-time related work experience before applying for credentialing.
 Meet this requirement by working as a vet tech in an animal hospital or clinic where the duties include providing urgent care and treating potentially life-threatening illnesses.
 Look for a qualifying position through your internship, ask your professors for leads, and use the career resources available on the website of the National Association of Veterinary Technicians in America.

 Complete Additional Application Requirements